oyameen/SpringBoot3Security/SpringBootSecurity3/README.md

 #   SpringBootSecurity3
-##  SpringBootSecurity with in memory user details service, and JWT.
+##  SpringBootSecurity with database user details service, and JWT.